 Following this step-by-step guide means you will arrive in Managua at 3.30am.
 Not really the city you want to be in during these late/early hours.
 So this is the part where you have two options.

 Option 1: Stay The Night in Managua:

 To be on the safe side, you could pre-book accommodation in Managua and take a taxi from the station.
 Don’t worry there will be plenty of people grabbing cabs from the bus terminal.
 But please be sure to only take official taxis that have the registration number displayed on the side and back of the car.
-Although you will be a little sleepy, try have your wits about you at this hour.
+Although you will be a little sleepy, try to have your wits about you at this hour.

-It might worth mentioning that the overnight El Rama to Managua bus will stop halfway at a restaurant.
+It might be worth mentioning that the overnight El Rama to Managua bus will stop halfway at a restaurant.
 Here you will find decent Wi-Fi, food and toilets.
-So, if you haven’t pre-booked and decide last minute that you need accommodation, using the Wi-Fi here is your best bet.
+So, if you haven’t pre-booked and decide at the last minute that you need accommodation, using the Wi-Fi here is your best bet.
 Don’t rely on this though.